Riversedge Advisors LLC Decreases Stock Holdings in iShares S&P Small-Cap 600 Value ETF (NYSEARCA:IJS)

 Riversedge Advisors LLC trimmed its position in iShares S&P Small-Cap 600 Value ETF (NYSEARCA:IJS – Get Rating) by 1.4% during the 4th quarter, Holdings Channel reports.
 The institutional investor owned 18,464 shares of the company’s stock after selling 259 shares during the period.
 Riversedge Advisors LLC’s holdings in iShares S&P Small-Cap 600 Value ETF were worth $1,686,000 at the end of the most recent quarter.

 Other hedge funds also recently made changes to their positions in the company.
 Simplex Trading LLC purchased a new position in shares of iShares S&P Small-Cap 600 Value ETF in the third quarter worth $131,000.
-Signature Securities Group Corporation purchased a new position in shares of iShares S&P Small-Cap 600 Value ETF in the third quarter worth $157,000.
-Atlas Private Wealth Management increased its stake in shares of iShares S&P Small-Cap 600 Value ETF by 4.1% in the third quarter.
-Atlas Private Wealth Management now owns 9,337 shares of the company’s stock worth $770,000 after buying an additional 367 shares during the period.
+Signature Securities Group Corporation purchased a new position in iShares S&P Small-Cap 600 Value ETF during the 3rd quarter valued at $157,000.
+Atlas Private Wealth Management increased its position in iShares S&P Small-Cap 600 Value ETF by 4.1% during the 3rd quarter.
+Atlas Private Wealth Management now owns 9,337 shares of the company’s stock valued at $770,000 after purchasing an additional 367 shares during the period.
 Private Trust Co.
 NA increased its position in iShares S&P Small-Cap 600 Value ETF by 11.3% during the 4th quarter.
 Private Trust Co.
 NA now owns 9,954 shares of the company’s stock valued at $909,000 after purchasing an additional 1,013 shares during the period.
 Finally, Unionview LLC increased its position in iShares S&P Small-Cap 600 Value ETF by 69.1% during the 3rd quarter.
 Unionview LLC now owns 5,041 shares of the company’s stock valued at $416,000 after purchasing an additional 2,060 shares during the period.

 iShares S&P Small-Cap 600 Value ETF Company Profile